Configuration Options

 ZWIFT_SCREENSHOTS_DIR Set the screenshots directory location, recommended to set ZWIFT_SCREENSHOTS_DIR="$(xdg-user-dir PICTURES)/Zwift"

-ZWIFT_OVERRIDE_GRAPHICS If set, override the default zwift graphics profiles
+ZWIFT_OVERRIDE_GRAPHICS 0 If set to 1, override the default zwift graphics profiles

 ZWIFT_OVERRIDE_RESOLUTION If set, change game resolution (2560x1440, 3840x2160, …)

-ZWIFT_FG If set, run the process in fg instead of bg (-d)
+ZWIFT_FG 0 If set to 1, run the process in fg instead of bg (-d)

-WINE_EXPERIMENTAL_WAYLAND If set, try to use experimental wayland support in wine 9
+WINE_EXPERIMENTAL_WAYLAND 0 If set to 1, try to use experimental wayland support in wine 9

 NETWORKING bridge Sets the type of container networking to use.